academia-edu/biblicit/README.md

 # Copying

-Copyright Academia.edu or the original author(s).
+Copyright Academia.edu or the original author(s) - see documentation in the included parscit and svm-header-parse directories.

 Apache licensed (see LICENSE.TXT).